 Robot Build Guides & rules

 Here we've put the UK rules and guides we've made in various forms to help you get building your own combat robot.
-Remember to check our recommended parts list for parts to build with.
 Use the tabs to switch between the different weightclasses.

 Slides: Intro to Antweight Robots